davdleet/web1/README.md

+# web1
+This is a practice webpage I made for learning html it has explanations on HTML, CSS, Javascript

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/davdleet/web1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.